ashtroboy79/CV/README.md

 **Aircraft Research Association** (January 2018 to June 2021)
 _Research Engineer_

-- Working within a team environment in the preperation and assembly of models and rigs for testing to defined quality standards, giving consideration to schedule and costs.
+- Working within a team environment in the preparation and assembly of models and rigs for testing to defined quality standards, giving consideration to schedule and costs.
 - Operating the Transonic Wind Tunnel, and complementary test facilities

 **LUSH** (November 2015 to December 2017)